Trade Richard Sherman? Contract Hurts His NFL Salary Compared To Seahawks Money

 — Jordan Schultz (@Schultz_Report) March 17, 2017

-Current Seattle Seahawks receiver Doug Baldwin weighed in on Sherman’s leadership with the team, via ESPN.
+Current Seattle Seahawks receiver Doug Baldwin weighed in on Sherman’s leadership with the team, via ESPN.com.
 Balwin has been teammates with Sherman since Stanford.

 Thus, Baldwin said Sherman’s biggest asset is sometimes his biggest weakness.
 He said that Sherman can sometimes think he is smarter than he is.
 Further, Baldwin said Sherman’s pride can get in the way of him being considerate.
 However, Baldwin adds that the same pride is what has made Sherman into a great corner.